 Oversee implementation of the materials inspection program within their respective region.

-04.03 Director, Division of Material Safety State.
+04.03 Director, Division of Material Safety, State, Tribal and Rulemaking Programs (MSTR).

 Develops and directs the implementation of policies, programs, and procedures for inspecting applicants, licensees, and other entities subject to NRC jurisdiction.